-Diving the salary structure pool is not easy, especially for an employee who is unaware of salary and tax updates.
-The payroll process can be challenging as various components are to be calculated while calculating.
-Even if someone successfully perceives it, the most confusing thing is to figure out the difference between the gross pay vs. net pay in an employee’s salary.
+Understanding the difference between gross pay vs net pay is not easy, especially for an employee who is unaware of different kinds of salary and tax policies.
+The payroll process can be challenging as various components are to be calculated while processing.
+The most confusing thing is figuring out the difference between basic, gross, and net pay in an employee’s salary.
 Though they might seem the same but, they differ a lot.
-And the main difference and other calculations are entailed moving ahead.
+Hence the main difference and other calculations are mentioned below.

 The Gross pay forms the main part of the CTC structure.
 It includes the additional components to the basic salary and the allowances one receives as per the government and organization norms.
 But it doesn’t include the tax & other deductions.